The Airmen's Stories - P/O J H R Young

 Sgt.
 EA Mould, F/O DHT Dowding, F/O JC Freeborn

 He was killed on July 28th, shot down into the Channel, possibly by Oberleutnant Muncheberg of III/JG26.
-His Spitfire, P9547, crashed near the Goodwin Sands.
+His Spitfire, P9547 was reported at the time to have crashed near the Goodwin Sands.

 Young was 22.
-He is buried in Pihen-les-Guines Cemetery, France.
+At some time postwar he was reburied in Pihen-les-Guines War Cemetery, France.